IDNI/tau-lang/README.md

 for more information.

 * `<type> i<number> = console | ifile(<filename>)`: defines an input variable.
-The input variable could take values from the console or from a file.
+The input variable can take values from the console or from a file.

 * `<type> o<number> = console | ofile(<filename>)`: defines an output variable.
-The output variable could take values from the console or from a file.
+The output variable can take values from the console or from a file.

 ## Memory related commands

 All the results are stored in memory.
-Also you could stored well-formed formulas or Boolean function for later reference.
-To do so, you could use the following
+Also you can store well-formed formulas or Boolean function for later reference.
+To do so, you can use the following
 syntax:

 * `tau|term`: store a tau formula or a Boolean function in memory.

-If you want to consult the memory contents, you could use the following commands:
+If you want to consult the memory contents, you can use the following commands:

 * `history|hist`: show all the previous commands ouputs.

 * `history|hist <memory>`: show the output of the given memory position.

-In general, to retrive a previous memory position you could use the following
+In general, to retrive a previous memory position you can use the following
 syntax:

 * `%<id>`: stands for the absolute memory position with the given id.